 More winter and holiday-season fun in Olympia

-The Olympia Farmers Market is within walking distance of Oly on Ice and is decked out for gift-giving season.
-Enjoy the sights, sounds and smells of the market while choosing the perfect artisan fudge for your co-worker and a cute onesie tie-dye for your baby niece.
-My kids always love stopping by the bakery stall for a fresh gingerbread cookie.
+The Olympia Farmers Market, open weekends, is within walking distance of Oly on Ice and is decked out for the gift-giving season.
+Enjoy the sights, sounds and smells of the market while choosing the perfect artisan fudge for your co-worker and a cute tie-dye onesie for your baby niece.
+My kids always love stopping by the bakery stall for a freshly baked gingerbread cookie.

 Visit Painted Plate for Winter Wonderland themes and enjoy some quality time painting... ornaments, anyone?
 Just keep in mind you’ll need to return in a few days to pick up your finished pieces.